Marcelo-Kenji-Noda/wilcoxon-test-simple-code-analysis/README.md

 ### Results

 **Values:**
-- Median value for counts by observer A = 21.0
+- Median value for counts by observer A = MD_A
-- Median value for counts by observer B = 22.0
+- Median value for counts by observer B = MD_B

 **Tests Results:**
-- p-value = 0.28434
+- p-value = p
-- Effect size (r) = 0.15452, which is considered small according to Cohen (1988)
+- Effect size (r) = r which is considered small according to Cohen (1988)

 Since the p-value is greater than 0.05, we fail to reject the null hypothesis.
-Therefore, there is no significant difference between the paired samples.
+Therefore, there is no significant difference between the paired samples. ( Or Since the p-value is smaller than 0.05 we reject the null hypothesis.
+Therefore, there is a significant difference between the paired samples )

 ### Source Code